-The program supports organizations, ad hoc groups/collectives and independent curators to present projects that exhibit, document or disseminate the work of professional Ontario visual artists or provide professional development for artists.
+The program supports organizations, ad hoc groups/collectives and independent curators to present visual arts projects that exhibit, document or disseminate the work of professional Ontario visual artists and connect them with Ontario audiences, as well as programs that provide professional development for artists.

 Important: Due to the number of applications received and the limited funds available, grants awarded may be smaller than the amount requested.

 - incorporated not-for-profit Ontario-based visual arts organizations, including public art galleries, with a permanent physical address in Ontario

 - ad hoc groups/collectives of visual artists or arts professionals, with a permanent physical address in Ontario

 - independent curators who are Ontario residents and have a permanent physical address in Ontario.
 Curators must not be employed in a full-time curatorial position in a public gallery or artist-run centre

 - other not-for-profit organizations such as non-arts organizations or organizations working in another arts discipline

 - Galleries within a multi-purpose institution (such as a library, university, museum or municipality) must be governed by a board of directors or an advisory body solely responsible for the gallery.

 - Non-visual arts organizations must demonstrate that they have engaged the appropriate visual arts expertise to carry out the project, i.e. the expertise of the arts professionals directly involved in the project, and/or the expertise of an advisory committee of visual arts professionals.